-Raja Ampat is one of Indonesia’s most captivating cruising grounds and is truly a paradise on earth.
-Majestically named the ‘Four Kings’, it boasts the best waters and most abundant marine life in the South East Asian region.
+Boasting the best waters and most abundant marine life in the South East Asian region and majestically named the ‘Four Kings’, Raja Ampat is renowned for pristine sailing conditions.
 Described by scientists as a biological hotspot and called the most beautiful island chain in all of South East Asia, Raja Ampat makes an everlasting impression.

-Waisai lies in the heart of the Coral Triangle, one of the world’s most bio diverse and important marine hotspots.
-This area is often referred to as the ‘jewel in the crown’ of this region because of the astounding range of fish and coral species found here, with over 3 000 fish species and over 300 coral species on record.
+It truly is no surprise that this area is often referred to as the ‘jewel in the crown’ of this region because of the astounding range of fish and coral species found here, with over 3,000 fish species and over 300 coral species on record.

 The interior of the island is home to a mixture of lush forests that tumble down to meet intricate mangroves and palm fringed coastlines.
-The East and West of Misool are dominated by a maze of limestone pinnacles rising straight out of the ocean and covered in vegetation like something from Avatar’s Pandora.
-Even fascinating stinger-free jellyfish beg to be explored with a snorkel and goggles in a lake located in the Misool Mountains.
+The East and West are dominated by a maze of limestone pinnacles rising straight out of the ocean and covered in vegetation like something from Avatar’s Pandora.

 Spend some time out of the water and trek through the completely untouched forests, packed with unique flora and fauna, which are completely unique to this region of the world.
 Indonesia does not only have the largest biodiversity of marine species, but is also known for having over an estimated 23% of the world’s mangroves along its coastlines, which is about 3 million hectares of mangrove forest.